sosiristseng/gensjulia/docs/data-structures.md

 ### Accessing elements

 - https://github.com/devmotion/SimpleUnPack.jl : Lightweight Julia macro for destructuring properties and fields.
 (Requires Julia >= 1.7)
-- https://github.com/JeffreySarnoff/TypedDelegation.jl : Easily apply functions onto fields' values.
 - https://github.com/JuliaObjects/Accessors.jl : updating immutable data simple.
-It is the successor of `Setfield.jl`.
+It is the successor of https://github.com/jw3126/Setfield.jl.
-- https://github.com/jw3126/Setfield.jl : Update deeply nested immutable structs.
 - https://github.com/mauro3/Parameters.jl : Types with default field values, keyword constructors and (un-)pack macros.
-- https://github.com/mauro3/UnPack.jl : `@unpack` some or all of the fields of a type, and `@pack`, in the case of mutable datatypes.
+- https://github.com/mauro3/UnPack.jl : `@unpack` some or all of the fields of a type, and `@pack`, in the case of mutable data types.